upmem/dpu_demo/README.md

 ![UPMEM Logo](http://www.upmem.com/wp-content/uploads/2015/06/logo_upmem2.png)

-UPMEM Processing-In-Memory solution consists of a pool of programmable co-processors, the DPUs, integrated in the memory.
+The UPMEM Processing-In-Memory solution consists of a pool of programmable co-processors, the DPUs, integrated in the memory.

 # Content
 Examples of DPU programs generated with UPMEM DPU SDK